 Tired of Road Tubeless

 Read a review of any new road wheelset and it will likely be labelled as “Tubeless Ready” or “Tubeless Compatible”.
-The technology has been in use for years in Mountainbike and Cyclocross, it seems like a no brainer to move the tech over to road bikes and exploit the benefits of tubeless technology.
-But like a lot of new cycling technology you need to dig a little deeper, don’t believe the hype!
+The technology has been in use for years in Mountainbike and Cyclocross.
+It seems like a no brainer to move the tech over to road bikes and exploit the benefits of tubeless technology.
+But like a lot of new cycling technology you need to dig a little deeper, take a moment to really consider if it’s right for you.
 Ben Sharp of Sharp Precision Wheels tells us the other side of the story of road tubeless technology.

 Read a review of any new road wheelset and it will likely be labelled as “Tubeless Ready” or “Tubeless Compatible”.
 This is essentially a new wheel/tyre interface, not to be confused with the use of tubular tyres (where the tyre is physically glued to the rim).
 In the road tubeless system, tyres are run without an inner tube, and the interface of the tyre bead and rim are tight enough to prevent a tyre from blowing off a rim.
 To achieve a tight seal rim beds are taped and a liquid sealant is used to ensure no tiny imperfections or holes cause a loss of pressure.
 The technology has been in use for years in Mountainbike and Cyclocross, allowing tyres to be run at very low pressures for increased traction in muddy conditions, and meaning that small piercing punctures caused by thorns and the like are sealed almost instantly.
 It seems like a no brainer to move the tech over to road bikes and exploit the benefits of tubeless technology.
-It would be seen as suicide for a manufacturer to release a rim that isn’t “Tubeless Ready” now, and recent reviews are full of glowing praise, but like a lot of new cycling technology you need to dig a little deeper, don’t believe the hype!
+It would be seen as suicide for a manufacturer to release a rim that isn’t “Tubeless Ready” now, and recent reviews are full of glowing praise, but like a lot of new cycling technology you need to dig a little deeper, take a moment to really consider if it’s right for you.

 I don’t want to put a total negative on it: any new technology will be alien to the first adopters, and innovation is key to pushing bicycle technology forward, but if the drawbacks outweigh the benefits, and we cause more problems without solving ones already created, then aren’t we better off focussing our innovation elsewhere?
-It feels like too much R&D is being done by the consumer.
+With very little in the way of industry standards for road tubeless technology, it feels like a lot of R&D is being done by the consumer.
 For me the problems fit broadly into two categories:

 1. Day to day life with the wheel